Where one labours to get an operation? (7)

 'where one labours to get' is the wordplay.

-'where one labours' becomes 'sop' (I am not sure about this - if you are sure you should believe this answer much more).
+'where one labours' becomes 'sop' (I can't explain this - if you can you should give a lot more credence to this answer).

 'to' is a charade indicator (letters next to each other) (I've seen this in other clues).